 As for the climate, this Sea to Summit Ether Light XT Mat is for warm weather use, its R-value is around 0.8.
 It is built it in three sizes, and it comes with the stuff sack that doubles as its pump sack.

 The picture above shows its interesting baffle design.
-This is dot welds system which results in numerous interconnecting chambers (Air-Sprung Cells).
+This is a dot welds system that results in numerous interconnecting chambers (Air-Sprung Cells).
 They claim that this better conforms to the body than traditional vertical or horizontal baffles.

 4. Sea to Summit UltraLight Mat